oae/gnome-shell-minimize-to-tray/README.md

 ## Requirements

-Make sure you have `xdotool` and `xprop` tools are installed in your system.
+Make sure you have `xdotool` tool installed in your system.

 ## Installation